suchethac/craft/README.md

 ### Usage

-Download the script to the working directly and use by `import craft`.
+Download the script to the working directly and use as a module by `import craft`.

 For any questions, please contact Suchetha Cooray at cooray{at}nagoya-u.jp

+### Reference
+Suchetha Cooray, Tsutomu T Takeuchi, Takuya Akahori, Yoshimitsu Miyashita, Shinsuke Ideguchi, Keitaro Takahashi, Kiyotomo Ichiki, *An Iterative Reconstruction Algorithm for Faraday Tomography, Monthly Notices of the Royal Astronomical Society*, , staa3580, <https://doi.org/10.1093/mnras/staa3580>